 ADD ONE OR TWO SENTENCES ABOUT THIS CHANGE.

+Amend OAR 340-200-0040 to update the Oregon Clean Air Act State Implementation Plan.
+These rule changes are a revision to Oregon’s SIP and must be submitted to and approved by the EPA as meeting the requirements of the Clean Air Act.

 RULEMAKING ACTION Enter text

 ADD ONE OR TWO SENTENCES ABOUT THIS CHANGE.